 Do not feel overwhelmed by the information in this packet.
 Each of the areas discussed in this manual will be further explained and clarified during Staff Orientation.

-If you have any questions between now and then, do not hesitate to call the Bala Cynwyd Office at 610-660-0520 or e-mail the director at jguida@goldenslipper.org
+If you have any questions between now and then, do not hesitate to call the Bala Cynwyd Office at 610-660-0520 or e-mail Jenn Scarlata at jscarlata@goldenslipper.org